18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-roadmap/index.md

 ## The roadmap

 Instead of giving you a comprehensive list of things that you might get overwhelmed with, I will provide a list of topics that I think you might need in order to become a Senior in the Machine Learning Infrastructure or Machine Learning Systems area.
-Because Machine Learning Infrastructure is a part of a Machine Learning System, some topics are crucial for both Machine Learning Infrastructure and Machine Learning Systems.
+Because Machine Learning Infrastructure is a part of a Machine Learning System, some topics might overlap but they are all crucial for both Machine Learning Infrastructure and Machine Learning Systems.

 - Machine learning
 - Software architecture